Difference-in-Differences Designs: A Practitioner's Guide: 2 2 2x2 DiD designs

 The interplay between treatment selection and the properties of the outcome variable characterize the structural basis for a DiD analysis (see \citealp{DiNardo2011}) and engaging with them is essential to any DiD application.
 While every study will have its own institutions, choices, and outcomes to consider, a rigorous DiD analysis must provide a transparent discussion about the reliability of the underlying identification assumptions.
-If parallel trends is not plausible, one may be better off using an alternative research design.
+If parallel trends requires implausible behavioral restrictions, one may be better off using an alternative research design.